What are the first things that come to your mind when you're thinking about December?

 Take your family and revel at the free Christmas concerts around the city.

 There are several concerts in various locations during the December weekends.
-Live bands, choirs, dance lessons and Santa will make your day, or evening - the concerts are from 6.30 to 8.30 pm in Rushcutters Bay (Saturday, 3 December), Rosebery (Sunday, 4 December), Alexandria (Saturday, 10 December), Surry Hills (Sunday, 11 December).
+Live bands, choirs, dance lessons and Santa will make your day, or evening - the concerts are from 6.30 to 8.30 pm in Alexandria (Saturday, 2 December), Surry Hills (Sunday, 3 December), Rushcutters Bay (Saturday, 9 December), Rosebery (Sunday, 10 December).

-Beautiful Christmas trees are at St Mary's Cathedral, Customs House, Hyde Park, Town Hall.
+Beautiful Christmas trees are at Customs House, Hyde Park, Town Hall and St Mary's Cathedral.

-Pools of light flood Cockle Bay in Darling Harbour and Christmas carols are from mid November to 25 December.
+Lots of fun and trim at Cockle Bay in Darling Harbour and Christmas carols are from mid November to 25 December.

 Street fun in Martin Place, a Boulevard of Light in Pitt Street Mall, light projection on the Town Hall building and on St Mary's Cathedral will make the city even more lively.

-The Town Hall embraces the Christmas fairy tale with a concert on 20 December 2016.
-Colourful ligths projections all over its majestic building are on every night from 26 November till 24 December.
+The Town Hall embraces the Christmas fairy tale with a concert on Tuesday 19 December 2017.
+Colourful lights projections all over its majestic building are on every night from 26 November till 25 December.

 It is holiday time.
 Cruise ships are ready to set sail and take you to exciting destinations.